If you’re hosting a Halloween party, you might be looking for the spookiest treats and scary appetizers. But don’t forget the table decoration!

 Also, Halloween is the perfect time to showcase your creativity.
 Plus you can apply all those cool ideas you’ve seen on Pinterest.

-In this post, I’ve cherry-picked some of the simple and easy Halloween tablescapes ideas for you.
+In this post, I’ve cherry-picked some simple and easy Halloween tablescapes ideas for you.

 The key element of the Halloween table setting is the color combination that matches the Halloween theme.
 The classic black and white or goth style.